Carina-P/ms3-best-books/README.md

         - Of **who** gave the opinion
         - **Grade** given
         - And the **review** given
-    - If **more than five opinions** is give to the book:
+    - If **more than five opinions** is given to the book:
-        User is given opportunity to go to **opinions-page** with all opinions given to the book.
+        User is given the opportunity to go to **opinions-page** with all opinions given to the book.

         ![implementation of more reviews](wireframes/more_reviews.jpg)
     - User who has added the book can also **delete** it.
 When book is deleted all opinions about the book are also deleted.